REMAR-Project/web-api/README.md

 Run the tests
 =============

-From the crabbler-web folder you can run the test by executing the following:
+From the crabbler-web folder you can run the unittests by executing the following:

     $ python test/crabblerwebtest/crabblerwebtest.py